Financial-Times/alphaville-longroom/README.md

 ### Run locally

-You'll need to create environment variable

-The fastest way to do this is to run the following assuming your are logged in into heroku
+Create environment variables by copying them from the Heroku app by running the following command (you will need to be logged into Heroku):

 ```
 heroku config -s  >> .env --app av2-longroom-prod
 ```

-Now run the initial npm install on the app
+now install and run with

 ```
-npm install
+make run-dev
 ```

-This will not just install npm modules, but automatically run bower install and gulp build as well.
+(Under the hood `make run-dev` uses `Heroku local` which installs npm modules, as well as bower install and gulp build.)

+Visit `http://local.ft.com:5001/longroom` to see the app running locally.
+Note, you will need to be on `http`.

 The build integrates origami build tools, so before this please make sure you have all the prerequisites needed for it: https://github.com/Financial-Times/origami-build-tools#usage